Egyptian slit-faced bat: Behavior

 Egyptian slit-faced bats form roosting colonies numbering from a few to thousands of other members.
 Because they can maneuver in crowded habitats, they are able to occupy caves and holes that cannot be accessed by other bat species.
 While the bats do form a communal roost, individuals do not huddle together to conserve energy and warmth.
 They occupy two roosts, using the daytime roost to rest, while only spending a few hours in the night roost before going out to forage.
 They have a long-night foraging period, lasting several hours.

 The bats use high-frequency and low-intensity echolocation calls to locate prey.
 The low wing loading and low aspect ratio allows them to hover and swipe prey from the ground or from the tops of trees.
 They are generalist-opportunistic feeders, meaning they consume a wide range of prey, according to prey availability and season.
 The different insect groups these bats tend to consume are: Coleoptera during the spring, Orthoptera during the summer, Hemiptera in autumn, and Lepidoptera during the winter.
 Insects comprise the bulk o this bat's diet; this flexible diet allows them to thrive in a wide variety of habitats.

 N. thebaica is observed to have a relatively long lifespan, with captive females surviving at least five years.
 While juvenile bats have a high mortality rate, after the first year, the species has a high rate of survival.

+Possible predators of Egyptian slit-faced bats include snakes and bat hawks.